EgoEnv: Human-centric environment representations from egocentric video: Approach

-However, obtaining camera-wearer pose and every object's location to construct our labels is non-trivial for egocentric videos where trajectories have limited environment coverage, and where camera localization and tracking is error prone.
-We address these issues in the next section by leveraging videos in simulated environments for training
+Since supervision for camera-wearer pose and every object's location is non-trivial for egocentric videos, where camera localization and tracking is error prone, we leverage videos in simulated environments for training, as presented next.